babaarush/babaarush/README.md

  ## Hey!
 I'm Aarush Kandivanam
 * 👀 Interests: I’m interested in Fullstack development and Cybersecurity

-* 📚 Currently Learning: JavaScript, Linux commands, and Git
+* 📚 Currently Learning: JavaScript, GoBuster, and Nmap

 * 👏 Fun Fact: I'm in the 9th grade 👍